-As part of the public report, the Cinq à Sept presentation slides ("Reimagining an Institution: Dancemakers"), The Garden residency materials, and the Interim Update to the Board are enclosed in the Appendix.
+As part of the final report, the public presentation deck ("Reimagining an Institution: Dancemakers"), The Garden residency materials, and the Interim Update to the Board are enclosed in the Appendix.

 Context

 Excerpts from the Dancemakers website:

 On February 1st 2021 the then-serving board of Dancemakers (Hari Krishnan, Andrea Roberts, Louis-Michel Taillefer and Rick Wolfe) stepped down and elected the following individuals to the board of directors: Robert Abubo, Kate Hilliard, Sebastian Mena and Simon Rossiter and Brodie Stevenson.
 This re-population of the board was in response to a letter signed by over 280 community members concerned by the announcement of Dancemakers' closure by July 2021.
 While this community action and the conversations which followed led to this board transition, the five people who stepped forward to serve on the board were not the initiators of this action.